 Delta Technical College, for example, combines classroom lecture with lab experience.
 This combination is very important for students who want to put what they learn to practice and hone their skills while attending school.
 Delta Tech’s welding training teaches MIG & flux core welding and provides students skills in pipe welding and manufacturing.

-Here’s a list of principles covered in Delta Tech’s Journeyman Welder Program:
+Here’s a list of principles covered in Delta Tech’s Welding Program:

 - Metal Properties